 Madeleine is currently developing a book-length work on Paris after the terrorist attacks - Zero Hour.
 It will be impressionistic in nature, a series of essays on interlocked themes - on race, identity, social mobility and immigration; the psychological dimensions of terrorism - but based on a solid foundation of reporting.
 Her aim is to write a series of interconnected essays considering the nature of French (or more accurately Parisian) society from the perspective of a 'reluctant immigrant' someone who is an outsider, but privileged in many ways.
 Her long-term residence in Paris ensures that Madeleine understands what is driving the key debates in France about belonging and identity; her work will not be a memoir, but will necessarily be informed by her personal experiences in France.

 Her feature interview on BROOKZILL!
-(Prince Paul; Ladybug Mecca; Don Newkirk; Rodrigo Brandão) recently appeared in the US magazine, Ambrosia for Heads.
+(Prince Paul; Ladybug Mecca; Don Newkirk; Rodrigo Brandão) appeared in the US magazine, Ambrosia for Heads in late 2016.
+She now writes for the magazine on an ongoing basis as a staff journalist.
+Her articles for AFH can be found at her author's page at the website.

 (Mixing) Writing on hip-hop and politics ....
 To contact Madeleine, please go here.